hussam-it-max/GoLinkProject/Readme.md

 ---

 ## Setup & Usage

-1. Make sure you have a web server to run the app (e.g. live-server or serve).
-2. Open the main HTML file that loads `home.js` and the necessary modules.
+1. Open the main HTML file that loads `homepage.js` and the necessary modules.
-3. Enter pickup and destination locations using the search boxes.
+2. Enter pickup and destination locations using the search boxes.
-4. Click **Search** to display the route and available drivers on the map.
+3. Click **Search** to display the route and available drivers on the map.
-5. Use the **Sort by Price** or **Sort by Rating** buttons to reorder the driver list.
+4. Use the **Sort by Price** or **Sort by Rating** buttons to reorder the driver list.
-6. Click **Submit** next to a driver to open the payment modal and simulate payment.
+5. Click **Submit** next to a driver to open the payment modal and simulate payment.
-7. Payment success or failure messages will be shown accordingly.
+6. Payment success or failure messages will be shown accordingly.

 ---